-Chastain earns 1st NASCAR All-Star race berth from back
+1st-timers Chastain, Reddick race into NASCAR All-Star event

 Gossage was a young public relations director at Charlotte Motor Speedway in 1992 when, during a news conference to promote NASCAR’s first nighttime All-Star race, one of his stunts literally set Smith’s hair on fire.
 When Smith threw the giant light switch rigged by Gossage to highlight the Charlotte speedway’s new lighting system, sparks flew.

-After the final laps Sunday night, three decades after he thought he was headed for the unemployed line, Gossage is going out on his on — and planning to spend Monday at the pool with his three grandchildren.
+After the final laps Sunday night, three decades after he thought he was headed for the unemployed line, Gossage is going out on his own — and planning to spend Monday at the pool with his three grandchildren.

 More AP auto racing: https://apnews.com/hub/auto-racing and https://twitter.com/AP_Sports